 PhD students from Leiden succeed exceptionally well on the international job market.
 One of the most prestigious fellowships in world astronomy is NASA's Hubble fellowship.
 More astronomers with a doctoral degree from Leiden have won Hubble fellowships than from any other university outside the USA.
 Many of the faculty members, PhD students, and undergraduates have an international background.
 English is the common language.

-New this year is the "Leiden de Sitter Cosmology Programme", a joint effort with the Leiden Lorentz Institute for theoretical physics.
+Like last year the "Leiden de Sitter Cosmology Programme", a joint effort with the Leiden Lorentz Institute for theoretical physics is available.
 This interdisciplinary programme focuses on the interplay between observational cosmology and the physics of the early universe.
 PhD students in the de Sitter programme will be supervised jointly by members of the physics and astronomy departments, and are invited to (help) propose their own research programme.
 We hope to appoint at least two students in this challenging programme.
 For more details, go to www.leidendesitter.nl.
 The application procedure and deadline are the same as for the general PhD call, but please indicate in the cover letter your interest to be considered for the de Sitter fellowship.

 Graduate Students are members of the graduate school faculty of science.